alinnman/celestial-navigation/maths/sphere-proof.1.md

 ## Part II: Practical Sight Reduction Algorithm

-*The following describes the vector-algebraic algorithm used in modern celestial navigation software to determine position from celestial observations.*
+*The following describes the vector-algebraic algorithm used in modern celestial navigation software (such as [this toolkit](../README.md)) to determine position from celestial observations.*

 ### Workflow Overview